• Home

 Living Cost In New Zealand For International Students

-The cost of accommodation in New Zealand is quite expensive and higher than Australia.
-International students will face challenge in managing accommodation expenses per month.
-Other living expenses such as food, transport and entertainment are reasonably priced.
-The difficulty to manage monthly budget can be handled because of having permission to work in New Zealand part time under student visa.
-By working 20 hours a week a student can earn around $1400 and even higher if he/she has any specific professional skills.
-The prices of day to day useable commodities and transportation and accommodation rents are estimated as follows:
+Accommodation in New Zealand is quite expensive and more expensive than Australia.
+International Students will have difficulty managing their monthly accommodation expenses.
+Other living expenses like food, transportation and entertainment are relatively affordable.
+The challenge of managing your monthly budget can be overcome by having permission to work part-time under student visa.
+If a student works 20 hours a week, they can earn about $1400 and more if they have any particular professional skills.
+The daily useable commodities prices and transportation and accommodation rentals are estimated as follows:

 Accommodation